Showing posts with label town. Show all posts

 Today, we rode to Corinth, MS.

-We stopped at the Visitor Center and were given information about sites to see in Corinth, MS.
+We stopped at the Visitor Center and were given information about sites in Corinth, MS.

-We walked to the Corinth Train Depot and Crossroads Museum, but it was closed.
+We walked to the Corinth Train Depot and Crossroads Museum, which was closed.

 I, too, have pictures of the 1924 American LaFrance Fire Truck and a sign of Caboose # 2994, a Civil War Corinth, big guns, and the Miniature Hurlbut Amusement Equipment Co. locomotive No 1009.